mediaforensics/medifor-ui/ReadMe.md

 # Medifor User Interface

 The Medifor UI is a user interface for the [DARPA MediFor](https://www.darpa.mil/program/media-forensics) program.
-The Medifor UI is designed to run as a standalone microservice in the [Medifor System](https://gitlab.mediforprogram.com/medifor/medifor-how-to).
+The Medifor UI is designed to run as a standalone microservice in the [Medifor System](./docs/howto.md).

-We highly recommend reading about the [Medifor System](./docs/howto.md) to get an overview of the UI's role.
+We highly recommend reading about the [Medifor System](./docs/howto.md) before working with the user interface.

 ## Features